Excel OR Function

 - logical2 - [optional] The second condition or logical value to evaluate.

 The OR function will evaluate all values supplied and return TRUE if any value evaluates to TRUE.
 If all logicals evaluate to FALSE, the OR function will return FALSE.
+Note: Excel will evaluate any number except zero (0) as TRUE.

 For example, to test if the value in A1 OR the value in B1 is greater than 75, use the following formula: